chrismaddalena/ODIN/README.md

 * Install pew
 * Install pipenv

 **Note 2:** If you're running as root on something like Kali Linux, you'll want to drop the `--user` portion of the `pip` commands above.
-That seems to call issues for actually using `pipenv` commands, at least on Kali.
+That seems to create issues for actually using `pipenv` commands later, at least on Kali.

 ### Setup API Keys
 1. Review the keys.config.sample file to fill-in your API keys and create a keys.config file.
 2. `cd` into the /setup directory and run `setup_check.py` to make sure your keys.config file is in order.
-3. Install awscli and run `aws configure`.
+3. Install awscli, run `aws configure`, and follow the prompts to enter your credentials.

 ## The APIs and Services
 ODIN uses several APIs to gather information.
 Some of these require an API key, but most of the APIs are free.
 That is to say, you can get a free key and then pay for more requests/day.
 Shodan is a good example of this.
 You may prefer to not use APIs at all for one reason or another.
 You can still use ODIN, but a few of the APIs are just really fantastic and you should consider using them, specifically Censys and Shodan.